Are your old dentures causing more issues than helping you? Do they struggle to stay in place or irritate your gums?

 Why do my dentures feel tight?

 Improperly fitted dentures can pinch the gum tissue, causing discomfort.
-Without adjustment, the dentures wear down the gum tissue, causing gum recession.
-Tight dentures can also put more pressure on the jawbone, causing the bone to deteriorate faster than normal.
+The dentures wear down the gum tissue without adjustment, causing gum recession.
+Tight dentures can also put more pressure on the jawbone, causing the bone to deteriorate faster.

 Can ill-fitting dentures cause headaches?